sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 ```

 The first time you run this program, this step will take several seconds
-as DEM.Net needs to download the elevation model for the requested region; on any subsequent run, it will load a cached version from disk.
+as DEM.Net needs to download the elevation model for the requested region.
+On any subsequent run,
+it will load a cached version from disk.

 ## Projection
 The real world is round, but game worlds are flat, so we need to project our points into that flat world.
 Here, we will use a transverse Mercator;